Skarlett/clonk/book/dev/parser.md

 Clonk accomplishes this task by using a custom variation of shunting yard, where the derivations are documented below.

+During this stage, we only validate grammer rules, so you can imagine that something like `a = (b+c) = d` will easily pass, but make no reasonable sense.
+This is a problem for a later stage.

 ## 0x21 Definitions
 | Words      | Definitions                                                                                                                                                                                      |
 |------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|